10 Things To Know About Borna Coric

-Borna Coric won the biggest title of his career on Sunday, beating No. 1 Roger Federer 7-6(6), 3-6, 6-2 at the Gerry Weber Open in Halle.
-Here are 10 things to know about the 21-year-old who denied Federer his 10th Halle title.
+Borna Coric reached his first ATP World Tour Masters 1000 final on Saturday, beating defending champion Roger Federer 6-4, 6-4 at the Rolex Shanghai Masters.
+Here are 10 things to know about the 21-year-old who denied Federer in the Shanghai semi-finals.

 1. Twice an ATP World Tour champion

-Coric hoisted his second ATP World Tour title in Halle.
+Coric also defeated Federer to hoist his second ATP World Tour title in Halle.
 The Croatian won the Grand Prix Hassan II in Marrakech in April 2017 for his maiden title.
-Coric saved five match points against German Philipp Kohlschreiber in the title match.
+Coric saved five match points against German Philipp Kohlschreiber in that title match.

 2. Big-Match Borna

-He improved to 6-13 against Top 5 players with his win against Federer.
+He improved to 8-14 against Top 5 players with his win against Federer.
 Coric also counts wins against Rafael Nadal and Andy Murray among those.
-Coric has lost both of his FedEx ATP Head2Head meetings with Novak Djokovic.
+Coric has lost both of his FedEx ATP Head2Head meetings with Novak Djokovic, who he will meet in Sunday's final.
 “I love the big stage,” Coric told ATP World Tour Uncovered earlier this year.

 3. Early Riser

 Coric had beaten Nadal and Murray before he was even 19 years old.
 Coric beat the Spaniard when he was 17 (Basel 2014) and Murray when he was 18 (Dubai 2015).
-The Croatian was the 2014 ATP Star of Tomorrow presented by Emirates for being the youngest player to finish in the Top 100 of the ATP Rankings, and he looked set to shortly arrive in the Top 20 of the ATP Rankings.
-But he struggled with the expectations the past few seasons.
+The Croatian was the 2014 ATP Star of Tomorrow presented by Emirates for being the youngest player to finish in the Top 100 of the ATP Rankings.

 4. Career-High ATP Ranking